daattali/beautiful-jekyll/_posts/2019-09-30-Logistic Regressions and Rare Events.md

 This dovetails nicely with thinking about the exact loss function you are trying to pin down in this problem.
 Who are the stakeholders for this sort of algorithm, that would be a bank or credit card company.
 For a credit card company, missing an instance of fraud is much worse than calling an instance of non-fraud a fraudulent activity.
 The bank is on the hook for fraudulent charges, so they want to minimize those as much as possible.
 With that in mind, they may want to detect all the cases of fraud, regardless of the cases of non-fraud.
 To me, this sounds like recall, the closer to 1 the better.
 If we just cared about recall, then we should only train on the fraud cases, as the classifiers are monotonically increasing as you increase weight towards the fraud cases.

 However, there is some cost to a credit card company from rejecting too many charges, and that is customer experience.
 If you are a customer of a credit card company that denies all your charges, then you would probably get another credit card.
-In this case, you probably also care about minimizing false positives.
+In this case, if you are a credit card company, you probably care about minimizing false positives, or these bad customer experiences.
 With this in mind, we can look at precision.
-As makes sense, we no longer want to put all our weight on the fraud cases when training the algorithm.
+As you can see, precision is not monotonically increasing as we give more weight to the fraud cases.
+This makes sense as we give only weight to fraud cases, we are likely to undertrain our non-fraud cases.

 ```python
 # ~~ Plot all the measurements ~~ #